2025 Cincinnati Bengals season: Week 6: at Green Bay Packers

-Similar to the Packers' Week 3 meeting with the Browns, the Packers were up with a lead at halftime, but Flacco managed to rally to keep closer, except it lead to the Packers getting their revenge on a missed 56-yard field goal from McPherson.
+Similar to the Packers' Week 3 meeting with the Browns, the Packers were up with a lead at halftime, but Flacco managed to rally to keep closer, except it led to the Packers getting their revenge on a missed 56-yard field goal from McPherson.

 With the close loss, the Bengals were handed their fourth straight loss and now sit at 2–4.